bladeXue/blog/articles/emacs-the-best-python-editor/en.md

 - You tell Emacs that you want to find and open a file with the keystrokes `Ctrl`+`X` `Ctrl`+`F`.
 - You tell Emacs what file to open by giving it a path to the file.
 The path `~/.emacs.d/init.el` has three parts:
-  1. AA
+  1. The leading tilde `~` is a shortcut to your home folder.
+On Linux and Mac machines, this is usually `/home/<username>`.
+On Windows machines, it’s the path specified in the [HOME environment variable](http://www.gnu.org/software/emacs/manual/html_node/efaq-w32/Location-of-init-file.html#Location-of-init-file).
-  1. 22
+  2. The folder `.emacs.d` is where Emacs stores all its configuration information.
+You can use this folder to quickly set up Emacs on a new machine.
+To do so, copy the contents of this folder to your new machine, and Emacs is good to go!
-  2. 33
+  3. The file `init.el` is your initialization file.
-- You tell Emacs, “Yes, I do want to create this new file.”
+- You tell Emacs, "Yes, I do want to create this new file."
 (This step is required since the file doesn’t exist.
 Normally, Emacs will simply open the file specified.)

-1. aa
+After Emacs creates the new file, it opens that file in a new buffer for you to edit.
+This action doesn’t actually create the file yet, though.
+You must save the blank file using `Ctrl`+`X` `Ctrl`+`S` to create it on disk.

-2. BB
+Throughout this tutorial, you’ll see initialization code snippets that enable different features.
+Create the initialization file now if you want to follow along!
+You can also find the complete initialization file at the link below:

-3. CC
+> Download Code: [Click here to download the code](https://github.com/realpython/materials/tree/master/emacs-the-best-python-editor) you’ll use to learn about Emacs for Python in this tutorial.

 ### Customization Packages